joehahn/cryptocoin-tensorflow-demo/README.md

 ### Next steps:

-1 figure out how to execute the above much more swiftly using laptop's GPU
+1 adapt this demo so that it executes much more swiftly using laptop's GPU

 2 migrate this demo to an AWS instance having bigger faster GPU